AchmadDanniMPA/Elin-Faith-Approximation-Calculator/README.md

 - Calculates how much Piety % you need for 15(Pet) and 35(Weapon) rewards
 - Shows the feedback message based on your current Faith level
-- Calculates divine punishment turns and real-time days if you abandon your faith
+- Calculates divine punishment turns and in-game days if you abandon your faith

 ---